chocolatey/choco-wiki/Installation.md

  `nuget install chocolatey`

-Once you download it, open powershell (remote unsigned) and run:
+Once you download it, open powershell (remote unsigned), navigate to the tools folder and run:

- `Initialize-Chocolatey`
+`& 'chocolateyInstall.ps1'`